-Each plan should be signed by a Corporate Safety Officer and the Site Safety Representative to certify that it fully complies with all University of Michigan Construction Safety Requirements as referenced in this document.
-The Safety Plan Certification form should be used and included in the site specific project manual (Appendix B).
+Each plan should be signed by a Corporate Safety Officer and the Site Safety Representative to certify that it fully complies with all University of Michigan Construction Safety Guidelines as referenced in this document.
+The Safety Plan Certification form and the Project Safety Scope Checklist must be included in the site specific project manual (Appendix B).